Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: Preliminaries

 \begin{theorem} \cite[Proposition 5.10]{FG24} Suppose that $\hY$ is a rational surface with multiplicities $(m_1, m_2)=(2,1)$.
 Then there exists a rational elliptic surface $X$ with a multiple fiber $F$ of multiplicity $2$, a smooth nonmultiple fiber $G$, and a smooth bisection $\Gamma$, such that $D_1$ and $D_2$ are the proper transforms of $G$, $\Gamma$ respectively, $\Gamma$ meets $G$ transversally at two points $p_1$ and $p_2$, and $\hY$ is the blowup of $X$ at $p_1$ and $p_2$.
-Finally, in the generic case $\Gamma \in |F+E|$ for some exceptional curve $E$. \end{theorem}
+Finally, in the generic case, i.e.\ if $X$ does not contain a smooth rational curve of self-intersection $-2$, then $\Gamma \in |F+E|$ for some exceptional curve $E$. \end{theorem}

 Before dealing with the case of three simple elliptic singularities, we make the following definition:

 \begin{definition} Let $B$ be an elliptic curve and let $Y_0$ be the unique elliptic ruled surface over $B$ with invariant $e=-1$.
 Thus $Y_0= \Pee(W)$, where $W$ is a rank $2$ stable bundle over $B$ with $\deg \det W=1$.
 In particular, there exists a one parameter family of sections $\sigma$ of $Y_0$ with $\sigma^2 =1$, and there exist exactly three disjoint bisections $\Gamma$ of $Y_0$ with $\Gamma^2=0$ and $\sigma \cdot \Gamma =1$, indexed by the $2$-torsion points of $B$. \end{definition}